 - Hon.
-Yolanda Awel Deng Juach, Minister of Health of the Republic of South Sudan, declared the Yellow Fever outbreak in South Sudan Western Equatoria State and gave a press release to the media house on 06 January 2024. - The National Ministry of Health (MOH) and the State Ministry of Health (SMOH), with support from WHO and partners, are providing operational and strategic guidance to the ongoing Yellow Fever outbreak response. - The PHEOC has been activated to facilitate the coordination of activities.
-A daily coordination meeting with stakeholders and key partners is being conducted at the PHEOC. - The following pillars were established at the national level to support the investigation and response: Coordination, Surveillance and Reporting, Laboratory, Vaccination, Case Management, Infection Prevention and Control, Risk Communication and Community Engagement (RCCE), Vector Control and Logistics. - Similar coordination structures have been activated at the state and county levels.
+Yolanda Awel Deng Juach, Minister of Health of the Republic of South Sudan, declared the Yellow Fever outbreak in South Sudan Western Equatoria State and gave a press release to the media house on 06 January - The National Ministry of Health (MOH) and the State Ministry of Health (SMOH), with support from WHO and partners, are providing operational and strategic guidance to the ongoing Yellow Fever outbreak response. - The PHEOC has been activated to facilitate the coordination of activities.
+A daily coordination meeting with stakeholders and key partners is being conducted at the PHEOC.

-Situation update on the Yellow Fever outbreak in Western Equatoria State, South Sudan Date: 07 January 2024
+Situation update on the Yellow Fever outbreak in Western Equatoria State, South Sudan Date: 09 January 2024 Situation Report Number 018